dbriones49/Incident-Response/README.md

 ## Introduction
-I used the NIST 800-61 to respsond to and mitigate the noted brute force attacks that the honeynet produced.
-Using NIST 800-61 is important when completing an incident response on a cyber attack because it provides a comprehensive framework for effectively responding to and mitigating the impact of security indidents.
-By following the guidelines outline in NIST 800-61, organization can ensure a strucuted and systematic appraoch to indident resonse, leading to quicker detection, containement, and recover from cyber attacks.
+I used the NIST 800-61 to respond to and mitigate the noted brute force attacks that the honeynet produced.
+Using NIST 800-61 is important when completing an incident response on a cyber attack because it provides a comprehensive framework for effectively responding to and mitigating the impact of security incidents.
+By following the guidelines outline in NIST 800-61, organization can ensure a structured and systematic approach to incident response, leading to quicker detection, containment, and recover from cyber attacks.
 Additionally, utilizing NIST 800-61 can help organizations improve thier overall cybersecurity posture and better protect their sensitive data and systems from future attacks.

 ## Incident Description: